 on plate 2 etc. If the plates are different colours, will the child match the colour of the plate to the colour of the pom pom?

-Using a rocking chair to rock back and fourth.
+- Using a rocking chair to rock back and forth.

-Stretches- model this if your child will copy back.
+- Stretches- model this if your child will copy back.
 Make it fun!!
-For example- can you stretch to
+For example- can you stretch to reach the dinosaur?

-Swinging in a blanket (have your child lay in a blanket and have two adults hold each end and
+- Swinging in a blanket (have your child lay in a blanket and have two adults hold each end and swing back and forth - always ensure the child wants to do this, can’t fall out and face isn’t covered)

 - Pans and spoons- bang the pans with your child.